 Harvest strategies help ensure fisheries are managed sustainably by setting out what action should be taken, depending on how the stock is tracking against benchmarks.

 Harvest strategies also define how these fishing controls may change in response to the performance of the fish stock.

 A number of controls on fishing can be applied, like changing quotas and bag limits, or other actions like changing size limits or seasonal closures.

-The table below provides examples of controls on fishing that may be applied to address various types of sustainability factors.
+The table below shows examples of controls that may be applied to address various sustainability factors.

 Possible fishing controls